 There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard pupils from harm.
-Further information regarding approaches and expectations can be found in both school's behaviour policies.
+Further information regarding approaches and expectations can be found in both school's behaviour policies and is in line with the DfE 'Use of reasonable force in schools' guidance..